SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Conclusion

-We address the compounding error problem in autoregressive sequence generation by formulating the problem in the imitation learning (IL) framework, deriving a general non-adversarial objective for minimizing divergences between occupancy measures induced by a learned model and the data distribution.
-We develop a novel masking scheme allowing training of a transformer-based autoregressive model with a \texttt{<backspace>} action with small overhead vs MLE, further reducing compounding error by facilitating backtracking.
-Empirically, the SequenceMatch objective leads to improvements over MLE at text generation.
-The main limitation with our method is the requirement to generate samples autoregressively while training, which can be expensive for long contexts.
-We give an empirical examination of this training overhead in the appendix.
-A secondary limitation is a more complex loss and requirement to process sequences to mask backspaces during training.
-Future work can investigate the effect of training larger models against SequenceMatch objectives, as well as how the qualities of generations change with choice of divergence.
+We address the compounding error problem in autoregressive sequence generation by formulating the problem in the imitation learning framework, deriving a general non-adversarial objective for minimizing divergences between occupancy measures induced by a learned model and the data distribution.
+We develop a novel masking scheme to train a transformer-based autoregressive model with a backspace action with small overhead vs MLE, further reducing compounding error by allowing backtracking.
+Empirically, the SequenceMatch objective leads to improvements over MLE at text generation and arithmetic.
+Future work could investigate how qualities of generations change with choice of divergence, or find methods to reduce the overhead of the SequenceMatch objective.